 “you know that aunty of your friend’s mother’s -grandfather’s -mitochondria’s -plasma’s -inner cell’s- outer membrane got married to another ‘X-Y-Z-Apple-Orange-Kiwi-Potato’s brother”.

 And then they’ll call introverts anti-social.
 Who wants to know what your mitochondria’s inner membrane is doing?
 Please speak to the point.
 We introverts can also do such talking but only with people we are comfortable with, or if it is the topic of our interest.
 It cannot be any Tom-Dick & Harry of an extrovert trying to strike a conversation.

 The extroverts often fail to understand that being ‘social’ and being ‘sociable’ is an option, not the way of being.
-Introverts are not shy, lest they avoid opening up with strangers.
+Introverts are not shy, lest they avoid opening up to strangers.
 They might show interest in you but it doesn’t necessarily mean being friends with you.
 Introverts have a limited circle and they tend to maintain that.
-There’s no need for the extroverts to unnecessarily hover-up.
+There’s no need for the extroverts to unnecessarily cover-up.
 We don’t reveal ourselves to everyone let alone opening up with a ‘Tom, Dick, or Harry’!